Dr Sarah Schofield - Chairman

 She is passionate about working with partners on new ways of delivering change to positively transform healthcare and experiences for patients and the wider community.

-Mike Fulford - Acting Managing Director and Chief Finance Officer
+Mike Fulford - Chief Operating Officer and Chief Finance Officer

 Mike has worked in the local health service for over 18 years and has extensive experience across both acute provision and the commissioning of health services.
 He studied for his accountancy qualifications in Southampton before joining Southampton University Hospitals Trust and has also worked at Winchester and Eastleigh Healthcare Trust, Eastleigh and Test Valley South and New Forest Primary Care Trusts and Hampshire Primary Care Trust, where he was Deputy Director of Finance for five years.